M-58 (Michigan highway): Route description

 M-58 starts at an intersection with M-47 (Midland Road) near the Tittabawassee River in Saginaw Township.
 It runs east on State Street through a commercial area in the township.
 Continuing east, the adjoining properties transition to residential buildings.
 Between Avalon and Lathrop avenues, M-58 splits into a one-way pairing of streets: eastbound traffic continues along State Street, but westbound traffic uses Davenport Avenue, one block to the north.
-Just east of this split, M-58 crosses into the City of Saginaw.
+Just east of this split, M-58 crosses into the City of Saginaw at Passolt Street.

 In Saginaw, the two parallel streets continue east and meet M-84 which runs north–south along Bay Street.
 The distance between the two parallel streets decreases east of North Carolina Street when Davenport Avenue shifts to the south.
 The intersection with Hill Street marks the beginning of the connections to the exit 3 interchange along a bend in the I-675 freeway.
 Hill Street is one-way carrying traffic southbound exiting from southbound I-675 to either direction of M-58.
 Two blocks east, Michigan Avenue carries traffic northbound under the freeway, connecting to a ramp to northbound I-675 before continuing north through the city of Saginaw.
 East of this intersection, State Street curves to the north, intersecting Davenport Avenue and merging into the ramp for southbound I-675.
 A loop ramp across the freeway provides access from northbound I-675 to Davenport Avenue.
 This interchange complex marks the eastern terminus of M-58.